lsst-sqre/sasquatch-backpack/docs/dev/add_apis.rst

 Add configs
 ===========
 Going back to your ``scripts.py`` file, you'll want to add a dataclass for each API call you're making.
-Make sure to include all of the relevant parameters that you'll need to make that call, as well as a reference to that specific schema, a topic name, and a redis boolean.
+Make sure to include all of the relevant parameters that you'll need to make that call, as well as a reference to that specific schema, a topic name, and a uses_redis boolean.

 .. code-block:: python